NeurodataWithoutBorders/nwb-schema/format_docs/source/format_description.rst

 attribute "neurodata\_type" with value the string "Custom" to the additional groups or datasets, and provide documentation to describe the extra data if it is not clear from the context what the data represent.
-This method is simple but does not include a consistant way to describe the additions.
+This method is simple but does not include a consistent way to describe the additions.
 The second method is to write an *extension* to the format.
 With this method, the additions are describe by the extension and attribute "schema\_id" is set to the schema\_id associated with the